Named Among the Best Plastic Surgeons in Boston

 What Is Liposuction

 Liposuction is the ideal means of targeting stubborn areas of fat deposition.
 It is not a weight loss procedure.
 Once removed by liposuction, fat does not return to that area, which is why liposuction is superior to the non-surgical methods promoted by some clinics, such as cooling, heating, radio frequency ablation, or laser.
-If you have had one of these nonsurgical treatments and are disappointed with the results of expensive and ineffective treatments, consider scheduling an appointment with Dr. Taylor and Dr. Sullivan to learn more about liposuction.
+If you have had one of these nonsurgical treatments and are disappointed with the results of expensive and ineffective treatments, consider scheduling a consultation for liposuction Boston plastic surgeons Dr. Taylor and Dr. Sullivan will be able to answer all your questions.
 The benefits of liposuction include:

 Once fat cells are removed they are gone forever.
 The remaining fat cells can increase in size with fluctuations in weight, but typically the results of liposuction are long lasting.